pfedick/DeckerGame/README.md

     - some kind of angry bird?
     - side wind
 - refine physics (especially jumping & falling)
-- how does sound work with SDL?
-- how to integrate sound track and sound effects
 - compose sound track
 - create sound effects
 - build the world/levels